Problems with Florida’s Public Database for Soliciting for Prostitution (“Registry of Johns”)

 The petition references an “order granting expunction,” suggesting that FDLE will remove the information from the database if the record is expunged.
 The only way an expunction would be granted after a plea to Section 796.07(2)(f), F.S., is if the person qualified for a human trafficking expunction under Section 943.0583, which is extremely rare.

 Update on 7/27/22: An Assistant General Counsel at Florida Department of Law Enforcement (FDLE) tells me FDLE recently decided that it will remove the record from the database if a petition is submitted with the order that seals the record even though that doesn’t appear to be allowed by Section 943.0433.
-So the person has to write in the additional information on the petition form that FDLE created.
+This attorney at FDLE suggested the person add that information to the petition form that FDLE created.

 Why even have a public database for records eligible to be sealed or expunged?
 It makes no sense unless you want to waste money and pretend you are doing something about human trafficking when you are doing nothing helpful at all.